Mashed Potatoes With Sour Cream Is Total Comfort Food

 How To Reheat Mashed Potatoes

-To reheat in a crockpot or slow cooker: place potatoes in the bowl of a crockpot or slow cooker, then cover and set heat to ‘high.’
+To reheat leftovers in a crockpot or slow cooker: place leftovers in the bowl of a crockpot or slow cooker, then cover and set heat to ‘high.’
 Check potatoes after 30 minutes, stir, then continue reheating until warm throughout, about 15-20 minutes longer.

 Can I Freeze Mashed Potatoes?

-Mashed potatoes that are made with butter and heavy cream freeze well, while mashed potatoes made without (using only chicken stock) will not freeze and reheat as easily.
+A mashed potatoes recipe that is made with butter and heavy cream will freeze well, while mashed potatoes made without (using only chicken stock) will not freeze and reheat as easily.

 To freeze: Cook mashed potatoes with sour cream per instructions below, then allow to cool completely.
 Once cool, transfer potatoes to a large gallon Ziplock bag (you may need multiple), then seal.
 Store in a freezer for up to 6 months.

 Always label everything in your freezer with the name of the food as well as the date!
 Trust me, it’ll make your life easier when you go back to search for something.